-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$250 per person (\$500 per family).
+Here are some important things you should keep in mind about these benefits: I • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
+I M P O R • The calendar year deductible is: \$350 per person (\$700 per family).
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
+We added "(No deductible)" to show when the calendar year deductible does not apply.
+M P O R T A N • The non-PPO benefits are the standard benefits of this plan.
+PPO benefits apply only when you use a PPO provider.
+When no PPO provider is available, non-PPO benefits apply.
+T A N Т • Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. Τ

-Benefit Description

-After the calendar year deductible...

-NOTE: The calendar year deductible applies to almost all benefits in this Section.
-We say "No deductible" when it does not apply.

-when it does not apply.

-Diagnostic and treatment services

-Professional services of physicians In a physician's office In an urgent care center Office medical consultations Routine physical exams PPO: \$15 copayment (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount

-Professional services of physicians During a hospital stay In a skilled nursing facility Initial examination of a newborn child covered under a family enrollment Second surgical opinion At home PPO: 15% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount
+Benefit Description You pay After the calendar year deductible NOTE: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply.
+Diagnostic and treatment services Professional services of physicians (not including surgery) In a physician's office In an urgent care center Office medical consultations Second surgical opinion One routine physical exam per person each calendar year Note: We pay for surgery services by a physician under Surgical services Section 5(b).
+PPO: \$15 copayment (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Professional services of physicians (not including surgery) During a hospital stay In a skilled nursing facility Initial examination of a newborn child covered under a family enrollment At home Note: We pay for surgery services by a physician under Surgical services Section 5(b).
+PPO: 15% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount

 Lab, X-ray and other diagnostic tests